 This quick tutorial is for developers or system administrators new to Linux or FreeBSD.
 This is a quick run through of basic commands that you will need to know to get going setting up and administrating a Linux or FreeBSD server.
 We will review 9 of the most frequently used commands in the shell: ls, cp, mkdir, rm, cd, cat, echo, exit, and man.
 This tutorial is for beginners and someone who has never used a shell before.

 You will need a server with Linux or FreeBSD installed.
-If you don’t have one, you can get an affordable cloud server from Atlantic.Net.
+If you don’t have one, you can get an affordable virtual private server from Atlantic.Net.
 In addition, you will need to be logged into the server and at the shell prompt.
 Typically, this involves using a ssh client to connect and login to the server.
 We will start assuming you are logged into the server.
 We will be using Ubuntu Linux for this demonstration, but any Linux variant will do.

 To begin, you should be at a prompt that looks like this:

 An example of what a shell prompt looks like.

 Let’s understand what is going on here.
 In the example above, the username I chose for the account is “demo” and the name of my server is “demoserver”.
 So its showing [email protected] at the command prompt.
 Depending on your version of Linux, it may show something different.
 We are now at the command prompt.